mshash8/movie-chatbot-rilla/README.md

    - The Agent is essentially a configurable pipeline that processes user inputs and other relevant data to generate responses.
 The Agent is defined as a sequence of operations or transformations, which are applied to the state of a conversation.
 These transformations include extracting and formatting data, applying prompt templates, and integrating language models with other tools for advanced processing.
 The main purpose of the Agent is to define how the chatbot should interpret and respond to inputs based on predefined logic and dynamic data handling strategies.

 7. **AgentExecutor**:
    - The AgentExecutor manages the lifecycle and execution of the Agent.
 It is responsible for invoking the Agent with the appropriate inputs and managing the interaction between the Agent and the tools it utilizes.
-The Executor handles the orchestration of calling the Agent with new user inputs.

 ### Handling Complex Queries

-The `get_information` function within the chatbot is strategically designed to manage database queries with a two-tiered approach.
+The `get_information` function within the chatbot is designed to manage database queries with a two-tiered approach.
 Initially, it tries to retrieve information using a predefined Cypher query that is specifically structured to inject recognized entities from the user's input directly into the Neo4j database.
 If this initial attempt returns no results, an `IndexError` is caught, triggering the function's fallback mechanism.
 During this fallback, the function dynamically generates a Cypher query by leveraging the `GraphCypherQAChain`.
 This approach is particularly effective for handling complex or abstract queries, such as "how many actors are present in the graph", which may not conform to predefined query formats.
 This dual approach ensures robustness and flexibility in the chatbot's ability to retrieve and provide data.

 ## Getting Started